terraform-aviatrix-modules/terraform-aviatrix-poc/README.md

 - You already have an Aviatrix controller up and running or are deploying it outside of this module.
 - The access accounts are already onboarded or you are provisioning them outside of this module.
+- Your Terraform workspace is configured with the correct parameters to connect to the controller (Username/password/host).

 ### Limitations